AALVAREZG/python_ci_test/README.md

 # python_ci_test

-#Readme file for my projecto to test ci on python
+#Readme file for my project to test ci on python